herzbube/libsgfcplusplus/doc/Build.md

 **Note:** You can find out your codesigning identy with this command: `xcrun security find-identity -v -p codesigning`.
 It's the long hex string at the start of the output.

-## Deployment target and bundle identifier when building for iOS
+## Deployment target when building for iOS

 When you build libsgfc++ for iOS you may encounter errors because some build products require a certain minimum iOS version.
 Known cases: